clux/diesel-cli/README.md

       value: "postgres://clux:foo@10.10.10.10/mydb"
 ```

 The `initContainers` use is the least interesting, because most languages can do a 'run pending migration' step as part of their startup process.
-However, coordinating a rollback can be harder because the app/pod is usually just killed without any signal as to why.
+However, coordinating a rollback can be harder because the app/pod is often just killed without any indication of why.

-If you had accidentally done a breaking migration for this upgrade, then you would need to revert your migration as well, otherwise your entire deployment could be broken!
+If you had accidentally done a breaking migration for this upgrade, then you would need to revert your migration as well, otherwise your entire deployment could be broken.

-The `pre-rollback` lifecycle hook use is therefor more interesting.
-You could use this container to run `diesel migration revert` in a kubernetes `Job`.
+Thus, a `pre-rollback` lifecycle hook has potential here.
+You could use this container to run `diesel migration revert` in a kubernetes `Job` bound to the helm hook.

-Ideally, [you can avoid backwards incompatible migrations](https://github.com/elafarge/blog-articles/blob/master/01-no-downtime-migrations/zero-downtime-database-migrations.md), but this can provide some safety.
+Ideally, [you avoid backwards incompatible migrations](https://github.com/elafarge/blog-articles/blob/master/01-no-downtime-migrations/zero-downtime-database-migrations.md), but this can provide some safety when someone forgets to do this.